 Any form of muscle damage can theoretically result in rhabdomyolysis.
 The most common etiologies include

-Drugs and toxins (eg, statins Elevated LDL cholesterol treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol level that contributes to the development of atherosclerosis.
-Causes... read more , antibiotics Overview of Antibacterial Drugs Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
-Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more , anxiolytics Anxiolytics and Sedatives Anxiolytics and sedatives include benzodiazepines, barbiturates, and related drugs.
-High doses can cause stupor and respiratory depression, which is managed with intubation and mechanical ventilation... read more , antipsychotics Antipsychotic Drugs Antipsychotic drugs are divided into conventional antipsychotics and 2nd-generation antipsychotics (SGAs) based on their specific neurotransmitter receptor affinity and activity.
+Drugs and toxins (eg, statins Elevated LDL-C treatment Dyslipidemia is elevation of plasma cholesterol, triglycerides (TGs), or both, or a low high-density lipoprotein cholesterol (HDL-C) level that contributes to the development of atherosclerosis... read more , antibiotics Overview of Antibacterial Drugs Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
+Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more , anxiolytics Sedatives Sedatives include benzodiazepines, barbiturates, and related drugs.
+High doses can cause decreased level of consciousness and respiratory depression, which may require intubation and mechanical... read more , antipsychotics Antipsychotic Drugs Antipsychotic drugs are divided into conventional antipsychotics and 2nd-generation antipsychotics (SGAs) based on their specific neurotransmitter receptor affinity and activity.
 SGAs may offer... read more , cocaine Cocaine Cocaine is a sympathomimetic drug with central nervous system stimulant and euphoriant properties.
 High doses can cause panic, schizophrenic-like symptoms, seizures, hyperthermia, hypertension... read more , amphetamines Amphetamines Amphetamines are sympathomimetic drugs with central nervous system stimulant and euphoriant properties whose toxic adverse effects include delirium, hypertension, seizures, and hyperthermia... read more , alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more )

 Infection (eg, influenza A and B Influenza Influenza is a viral respiratory infection causing fever, coryza, cough, headache, and malaise.
 Mortality is possible during seasonal epidemics, particularly among high-risk patients (eg, those... read more , coxsackievirus Overview of Enterovirus Infections Enteroviruses, along with rhinoviruses (see Common Cold) and human parechoviruses, are a genus of picornaviruses (pico, or small, RNA viruses).
 All enteroviruses are antigenically heterogeneous... read more , Staphylococcus aureus Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
 Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more )